Managing Flow Builder

 Visual Flow Representation

-Here's a breakdown of some common elements you’ll see in a flow:
+Key elements you’ll encounter in a flow:

 Managing the Flow